 Jorvik Viking Centre

-Jorvik is one of York’s most popular tourist attractions.
-It houses Viking era artefacts found during a four year dig on this site which were discovered during the construction of the adjacent shopping centre.
+Jorvik is a small museum housing Viking era artefacts found during a four year dig on this site.

-You can see the remains of Viking streets and homes beneath the glass floor of the museum and a range of remarkably well preserved artefacts explaining how the Vikings lived and died in York.
+Visitors can see the remains of Viking homes and streets beneath the glass floor of the museum.
+Plus, a range of remarkably well preserved artefacts explain how the Vikings in York lived and died.

 The highlight of the museum is a historical ‘cab’ ride through a life size Viking settlement which evokes the sights, sounds and smells of the Viking era.
-Children will love the descriptions of how the Vikings went to the toilet!
+Kids will remember how Vikings went to the toilet long after their visit!

-Children can have a go at sorting and examining artefacts with microscopes and magnifying glasses.
-They can also pretend to be archeologists and have a dig for themsleves in one of four specially constructed pits.
+Kids can learn about the Viking and Roman eras, sort and examine real artefacts with microscopes and magnifying glasses or pretend to be archaeologists and dig in four specially constructed pits.

 National Railway Museum

-There are two huge halls crammed with gleaming train engines and carriages of every size and colour.
-There are daily, free science shows and year round activities for kids.
+There are two halls crammed with gleaming train engines and carriages of every size and colour, several of which kids can climb up to, into or even underneath.

-Alternatively, you can catch the road train every 30 minutes from outside York Minster which brings you directly to the NRM (Adults £3 each way, children £2).
+The musuem is a 15 minute walk to/from York city centre but weary legs can catch the museum’s road train which departs every 30 minutes from outside York Minster (Adults £3 each way, children £2).

 The Yorkshire Museum